-SheiKra was announced in October 2004 as the first roller coaster of its kind in America, and only the third in the world.
-Stats referenced in the press release include SheiKra’s 200 foot height, a 45 degree lift hill, 90 degree first drop, and 70 mile per hour maximum speed.
+SheiKra was announced in October 2004 as the first dive roller coaster in the United States, and only the third in the world.
+Stats referenced in the press release include SheiKra’s 200-foot height, a 45-degree lift hill, a 90-degree first drop, and 70 miles per hour maximum speed.
 The new ride was also the first dive coaster to incorporate an Immelmann loop, a water feature, and a second 90-degree, 138-foot drop through an underground tunnel.
 The trains featured three rows with eight seats in each, for a total of 24 riders.

 The roller coaster is set in the ancient ruins of an African civilization, which includes various architecture and other theming details representing that storyline.
+The name SheiKra was inspired by a small bird of prey called “shikra” native to Africa and Asia.
 Along with the theming and roller coaster itself, the Stanleyville area also received improvements including the addition of Zambia Smokehouse.

 SheiKra was designed by Bolliger & Mabillard, who also designed Kumba and Montu.
-The company said it took about six months to design the layout of the roller coaster, and about four years total for the project.
-The total project cost including accompanying theming was estimated at $20 million, although that number was not confirmed by the park.
+The company said it took about six months to design the layout of the roller coaster and nearly four years for the project overall.
+The total project cost including accompanying theming was estimated at $20 million, although the park did not confirm that number.

 Additional details and images on SheiKra will be added in the future.